CameronHamidi/Hack-Challenge/README.md

 - Project uses SQLAlchemy to model user data, posts, authentication information, etc.
 - Uses GET, POST, DELETE requests for all those.
 - Has been deployed to Google Cloud.

+Note: Due to some difficulties with integrating the API with the frontend, certain data had to be harcoded into the app.
+We ask the TAs for help in solving these issues, but we were unable to fix them together.